 (2) to avoid methane emissions from cattle manure Project saves methane emissions caused by the animal dung fermenting in anaerobic condition in traditional compost pits.
 This will be avoided feeding the dung into biogas plant and by burning the generated methane in biogas burners to be used for cooking and heating water.

+Relevant dates for the project activity: